ctrlcctrlv/rink.7/Rink-Manual.md

 240 minutes (time)
 ```

-These can be used to introduce "types" of a sort into calculations, which can be useful for reasoning about them.
+A unit name which is wrapped in quotation marks will not be checked for whether it exists when it is evaluated.
+This means you can wrap anything in quotes to in effect produce a new *base unit* for the purposes of a single calculation.
+This can be useful for doing calculations in terms of things which are otherwise dimensionless.

 <a name="prefixes" />
 # Units and prefixes